Alex Weisman: Awards and reviews

 Weisman has won two Chicago Jeff Equity Awards for his performance as Posner in TimeLine Theatre's The History Boys including Best Supporting Actor in a play, and as a part of Best Ensemble.
 He was recently nominated for Best Actor in a Leading Role at the 2013 Non-Equity Jeff Awards for his work in Ah!
 Wilderness at Eclipse Theater Company.

-Alex has also received several positive reviews from Chicago theatre critics and newspapers, throughout his career.
+Alex has also received several positive reviews from Chicago theater critics and newspapers, throughout his career.
 He was featured in the Chicago Tribune‘s “On the Town” section as one of six “Hot New Faces” in Chicago theater.
 During an interview with Raquel Mendoza, from TimeLine Theatre Company, he was quoted saying, "Don’t let people tell you who you are.
 If you let someone else explain who you are, then you have to fight for your uniqueness.
 Acknowledge everything that you are feeling and let yourself be free to be who you are.”